zenml-io/zenml/examples/gcp_kubernetes_orchestrated/README.md

-# Run pipelines on the cloud cheaply
+# Run pipelines on a kubernetes cluster
 You can easily run zenml pipelines on a cloud VM instance if local compute is not enough.
 With this ability, it is simple to run on cheap preemptible/spot instances to save costs.